PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         <img src="./assets/sda.png">

         1. Assign the policy to a group or specific user.
         1. Click **Finish**.

-    1. Activate your policy:
+    1. Activate your policies:

         1. On the **Access policies** page, click the policy.

-            The **Policy details** page is displayed on the right side of the screen.
+            This opens the **Policy details** page on the right side of the screen.

-        1. Click the icon next to the Inactive label at the top left corner of the pane.
+        1. Click **Activate**.

-            A popup window prompts you to confirm policy activation.
+            The **Activate policy** popup window prompts you to confirm policy activation.

         1. Click **Activate policy**.

-1. Create, schedule and assign workflows: (??? workflows or jobs?)
+1. Create, schedule and assign jobs:

     1. In Device Management Portal, select **Job Management** > **Jobs**.
     1. Click **+ Add new job** at the top right corner of the screen.